The Katalon Blog

 • Supports Windows, .NET, WPF, Visual C++, Visual Basic, Delphi, C++Builder, Java, web applications, and mobile.

-• Build test cases using Keywords to simulate user actions, with the ability to modify parameters for specific actions.
+• Build test cases using Keywords to simulate user actions with modifiable parameters.

-• Helps inexperienced users create test cases easily, which can be re-executed across different environments.
+• Enables inexperienced users to create reusable test cases across environments.

 Documentation: SmartBear TestComplete Documentation